xiaoqie007/regular-investing-in-box/docs/en/README.md

 Love, marriage, parenting, and even birth are all like this.
 To do well at these things we can't just use what we learned in school.
 What we learned in school doesn't have forward references.
 We learn step by step, first this then that, and that is always based on this.
 This is why people always talk about how carefree life in school is.
 In real life, though, there is always regret as we learn new things and discover that previous decisions were incorrect.
 As we learn, we discover new information that would have helped us make a better decision.

 This is especially the case in investing.
-We can't base our previous decisions on what we learn in the future, so not only are we destined to have regrets, we may even lose all of our money.
+We can't base our previous decisions on what we learn in the future, so not only are we destined/ˈdestind/ to have regrets, we may even lose all of our money.

 This is one of the hidden advantages of regular investing:

 >Regular investing gives practitioners a long period to learn, observe, practice and make corrections.
 A period of at least two full cycles, which is long enough for anyone to cross the gap between knowing and doing.

-Because regular investors only do one thing -- buy -- they don't need to do anything else, so once they start they have plenty of time to expand their knowledge, primarily by observing the mistakes of others.
+Because regular investors only do one thing -- buy -- they don't need to do anything else, so once they start they have plenty of time to expand their knowledge, primarily/prīˈme(ə)rəlē/ by observing the mistakes of others.
 This makes them the most likely cross the gap between knowing and doing.
 After two full cycles, they have enough knowledge and experience to make quality decisions without regret.

 There is an investing phenomenon that is worth paying attention to, especially for long-term holders:

-> **The earlier the mistake the greater the long-term cost**, because the cost is compounded over the long term.
+> **The earlier the mistake the greater the long-term cost**, because the cost is compounded/ˈkämˌpound/ over the long term.

-Furthermore, the longer the mistake persists, the greater the effect is over the long term.
-We can use the following approximation to illustrate this:
+Furthermore, the longer the mistake persists/pərˈsist/, the greater the effect is over the long term.
+We can use the following approximation/əˌpräksəˈmāSHən/ to illustrate/ˈiləˌstrāt/ this:

 >98% <sup>30</sup> ≈ 54.55%

-Regular investors are fortunate because they do the right thing from the start, and as long as they keep doing it for two full cycles they can't make a mistake.
+Regular investors are fortunate/ˈfôrCHənət/ because they do the right thing from the start, and as long as they keep doing it for two full cycles they can't make a mistake.
 Throughout this process of not making mistakes there are only two things they need to do: 1) constantly strengthen their ability to make money outside of the market, and 2) more importantly, constantly learn about investing, patiently crossing the gap between knowing and doing.

 ### 4.5 The Border Between Active and Passive